Skip to content

 Once the debtor’s estate is liquidated and used to pay off debts, the bankruptcy court will discharge any remaining debts.
 The creditors can no longer collect on those debts when that is done.
 However, some types of debts, such as student loan debt and child support obligations, cannot be discharged in bankruptcy.

-How to File Chapter 7 Bankruptcy in Ohiochapter 7 bankruptcy document
+How to File Bankruptcy Chapter 7 in Ohiochapter 7 bankruptcy document

-The following are the Chapter 7 bankruptcy requirements in Ohio:
+The following are the bankruptcy Chapter 7 requirements in Ohio:

 1. Document your finances.
 First, you must gather information about your finances.
 That is done by collecting these documents: